 Breastfeeding your baby is a great bonding experience – and has many health benefits for both mom and baby.
 Babies are recommended to consume breast milk exclusively for the first 6 months of life.

 For some women who have discussed their baby’s nutrition with lactation consultants and pediatricians, there may be reasons to supplement or formula feed their babies.
-As hypoallergenic alternatives to standard formula, Nutramigen or Alimentum are manufactured by formula companies.

 Before making any decisions, parents or caregivers should discuss nutritional needs and feeding alternatives with their baby’s pediatrician.
 Their provider may have formula samples on hand to help feed the baby.
 If the pediatrician does not have samples, there are several locations and programs available in the Rochester area that can help feed babies.
 These include: